DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.

+Out of box, there are two types of notification supported: desktop notifications and emails.
+But more can be added with integrations like integrating with Slack, ServiceNow and etc. Once it's setup, you can @ notify by typing the **@** sign followed by the name of the person or channel specified in the notification setting.

 ![screenAlert1](images/Snip20200630_26.png)

 Please configure the monitor’s message so that it will: